FormidableLabs/nextjs-sanity-fe/setup.md

 :bulb: To get a list of scripts available, you can run `pnpm run` and it will output a list of available commands.

-- `local` - Runs Sanity Studio, Next.js ap
+- `local` - Runs Sanity Studio, Next.js app
 - `dev:nextjs` - Runs NextJs app
 - `build:nextjs` - Builds NextJS app
 - `start:nextjs` - Starts the built out NextJs app